zxl0714/redis-mock/README.md

 encourages developers to write more tests and run them more often.
 * Redis running in TestContainers is a "black box".
 We cannot verify what was actually called.
   We cannot interfere with the reply.
 All this we can do with testing mock/proxy.
+* We can use cluster connection APIs (e. g. `JedisCluster`) without spinning up 3 instances of Redis.
 * If you wish, you can use Jedis-Mock *together* with TestContainers, delegating command execution to a real Redis instance, intercepting some of the calls when needed.